ansys/pyprimemesh/doc/source/user_guide/wrapper.rst

        ),
    )

-4. Create the Wrapper control.
-Scope refers to which entities should be wrapped.
+4. Create the wrapper control.
+The `scope`` refers to which entities should be wrapped.

 .. code:: python